Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae

-In this work, we present a DL approach for parameter estimation using GW from rapidly rotating CCSN.
-We train Residual CNNs using datasets built from the numerically generated CCSN waveforms computed by~\cite{Richers} which are injected into noise from the O2 and O3a runs of the Advanced LIGO and Advanced Virgo detectors.
-In addition, our best model is also tested on a different set of waveforms for rapidly rotating CCSN built by~\cite{Mitra:2023} which allows us to assess the generality of our approach.
-We follow closely the recent work of~\cite{Pastor-Marcos:2023} and perform our inference on two key parameters, the GW strain amplitude, $D \cdot \Delta h$, and the maximum (peak) frequency, $f_\textrm{peak}$, attained at core bounce.
-As discussed in~\cite{Pastor-Marcos:2023}, the results from~\cite{Richers} for a 12~$M_\odot$ progenitor and a large group of EoS show that when the ratio of rotational-kinetic energy to gravitational potential energy, $T/|W|$, is below 0.06 (i.e.~for slowly rotating cores), the first parameter is proportional to $T/|W|$ and the second one is proportional to the square root of the central density, $\sqrt{\rho_c}$.
-These relationships allow, in principle, the inference of PNS properties from the GW detection of a rotating CCSN.
+In this work, we present a deep learning (DL) approach for classification and parameter estimation using GWs from rapidly rotating CCSN events.
+We test residual CNN algorithms~\cite{resnet,rescnn} using datasets built from the numerically generated CCSN waveforms computed by~\cite{Richers}, which are injected into noise from the Advanced LIGO and Advanced Virgo detectors.
+We initially test these algorithms with spectrograms for classification as a proof of concept, building on previous group results on CBCs~\cite{Osvaldo:2021}.
+Additionally, we also test the same algorithms for classification and parameter estimation using time series.
+A different set of waveforms for rapidly rotating CCSN events, developed by~\cite{Mitra:2023}, is used to assess the generality of our approach.
+The tests in the time domain follow closely the recent work of~\cite{Pastor-Marcos:2023} and perform our inference on two key parameters, the GW strain amplitude ($\Delta h$) multiplied by the luminosity distance ($D$), $D \cdot \Delta h$, and the maximum (peak) frequency, $f_\textrm{peak}$, attained at core bounce.
+As discussed in~\cite{Pastor-Marcos:2023}, the results from~\cite{Richers} for a 12~$M_\odot$ progenitor and a large group of equations of state show that when the ratio of rotational-kinetic energy to gravitational potential energy, $T/|W|$, is below 0.06 (i.e.~for slowly rotating cores), the first parameter is proportional to $T/|W|$, and the second one is proportional to the square root of the central density, $\sqrt{\rho_c}$.
+These relationships allow, in principle, the inference of PNS properties from the GW detection of a rotating CCSN event.
 In~\cite{Pastor-Marcos:2023} inference on these two parameters was conducted using Bayesian model selection employing a master waveform template built from the waveform catalog of~\cite{Richers}.
 Our approach, based on DL, can thus be regarded as complementary to the Bayesian approach of~\cite{Pastor-Marcos:2023}.
-As we show in this work, for a rotating Galactic CCSN, the inference of these two parameters using neural networks can be successfully achieved, yielding results within the $1\sigma$ band from the expected (true) values.
+As we show in this work, for rotating Galactic CCSN events, the inference of these two parameters using neural networks can be successfully achieved, yielding results within the $1\sigma$ band from the expected (true) values.